lastingParadox/ff-site/archive-to-markdown/md/ff2/15-worm-in-the-hole.md

 **RPretribution** _(26-Aug-18 03:45 PM)_

-> I’m never being a duck again!
+> I'm never being a duck again!

 t!8ball Does garrick waddle over to the pilot's console and frantically press things?